jerrykal/AI_CUP_2023_Spring_Computer_Vision/README.md

 $ python src/hit_detector/organize_xy.py --data_dir data/test
 ```

-The data structure should looks like the following after this step:
+The dataset structure should looks like the following after this step:

 ```
 data